Akryum/vue-virtual-scroller/README.md

 The virtual scroller has three main props:

 - `items` is the list of items you want to display in the scroller.
 There can be several types of item.
 - `itemHeight` is the display height of the items in pixels used to calculate the scroll height and position.
-If it set to null (default value), it will use [variable height mode](#variable-height-mode).
+If it set to `null` (default value), it will use [variable height mode](#variable-height-mode).
 - `renderers` is a map of component definitions objects or names for each item type ([more details](#renderers)).
 If you don't define `renderers`, the scroller will use *scoped slots* ([see below](#scoped-slots)).

-You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
+⚠️ You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
 Unless you are using [variable height mode](#variable-height-mode), all items should have the same height to prevent display glitches.

+**It is strongly recommended to use functional components inside virtual-scroller since those are cheap to create and dispose.**

 > The browsers have a height limitation on DOM elements, it means that currently the virtual scroller can't display more than ~500k items depending on the browser.